Outperforming the Competition

 - Is the competition listed in legitimate directories or related industry vendor sites with links to their website?

-(Such external links from recognized legitimate websites to the competitor's website helps improve search engine optimization.)
+(Such external links from recognized legitimate websites to the competitor's can help improve search engine optimization.)

-- Does the competition utilize social media such as Facebook, Twitter, LinkedIN, Google+, Alignable, Pinterest, etc?
+- Does the competition utilize social media such as Facebook, Twitter, LinkedIN, Alignable, Pinterest, Instagram, etc?

 - Do they utilize